-A career counselor, or any other career development professional, can’t tell you what career is best for you.
+A career counsellor, or any other career development professional, can't tell you what career is best for you.
 He or she can provide you with guidance in choosing a career and can help facilitate your decision.

 #3 I can't make a living from my hobby

 Says who?
 When choosing a career, it makes perfect sense to choose one that is related to what you enjoy doing in your spare time, if you so desire.
 In addition people tend to become very skilled in their hobbies, even though most of the skill is gained informally.

 #4 I should choose a career from a "Best Careers" list